A very fast and innovative 3D monitor from Acer

 High power consumption

 One of the flaws of this model made by Acer is its power consumption in standby.
 Almost all LCD / LED monitors consume less than 0.1 W in stand-by mode.
-The GN245HQ draws about 1.7 W in stand-by (2.5 W even the first minute following sleep mode).
+However, the GN245HQ draws about 1.7 W in stand-by (2.5 W even the first minute following sleep mode).
 In normal use, values return to normal levels: about 27 W while the monitor runs (with peaks at a maximum of 32 W).

 The Acer GN245HQ is a successful monitor in terms of responsiveness and 3D functions.
-Compared to our previous analyzed models, this is the fastest on the market.
+Compared to our previous tested models, this is the fastest on the market.
 However, some weak points will force you to calibrate it.
 The colors are displayed accurately after the calibration and the brightness of its LED backlight is a little weak in 3D.
 Anyway, our conclusion is: for about 480 euros and a pair of Nvidia 3D glasses provided, this monitor is an excellent choice for all gamers.

 Positive points (pros)